Hanna Barysiewicz: Longevity record

-The media became interested in Hanna Barysiewicz in 2004.
+The media became interested in Barysevich in 2004.
 When the woman exchanged her passport, officials noted the petitioner's age - 115.
 Initially a mistake was suspected.

-Prior to the release of the Guinness Book of Records for 2007, the Belarusian side put forward the candidacy of Hanna Barysiewicz as a record holder of longevity, but the Belarusian resident was left out.
-The reason for this was the doubts of the editors of the publishing house, who did not trust documents published in the former USSR.
-In 2007, the official longevity record holder was a 114-year-old resident of Japan, while Hanna Barysiewicz was 118 years old at the time.
+Prior to the release of the Guinness Book of Records for 2007, the Belarusian side put forward the candidacy of Barysevich as a record holder of longevity, but the Belarusian resident was left out.
+The reason for this was the doubts of the editors of the publishing house, who did not trust documents published in the former Soviet Union.
+In 2007, the official longevity record holder was a 114-year-old resident of Japan, while Barysevich was 118 at the time.

-In 2007, Hanna Barysiewicz's name as a longevity record holder was entered in the Book of Records of Russia, CIS and Baltic States "Diwo" (Книгу рекордов России, стран СНГ и Прибалтики "Диво").
+In 2007, Barysevich's name as a longevity record holder was entered in the Book of Records of Russia, CIS and Baltic States "Divo" (Книгу рекордов России, стран СНГ и Прибалтики "Диво").

 Media presence

-Hanna Barysiewicz has been the heroine of many interviews and nationally broadcast radio and television programs in several countries since 2004.
+Barysevich was the heroine of many interviews and nationally broadcast radio and television programs in several countries until her death.
 The media tried to discover the "secret" of her longevity, and were interested in the heroine's health condition, diet, views and attitude to the world.

 Eye surgery

-In the spring of 2005, Hanna Barysiewicz was the heroine of a program on Radio Liberty.
+In the spring of 2005, Barysevich was the heroine of a program on Radio Liberty.
 During the broadcast, issues related to her health were raised.
 Among other things, it was mentioned that the woman was losing her eyesight.
 The program did not go unnoticed.
-Alena Dzianisawa, head of the Belarusian company Alkon, which specializes in the production of ophthalmological devices, became interested in Barysiewicz's case.
+Alena Dzyanisava, head of the Belarusian company Alkon, which specializes in the production of ophthalmological devices, became interested in Barysevich's case.
 She made a proposal to study the woman's health and prepare her for eye surgery.
-The tests showed that the biological age of the 117-year-old Barysiewicz could be estimated at 75 years.
+The tests showed that the biological age of the 117-year-old Barysevich could be estimated at 75 years.
 The patient was also diagnosed with cataracts, which was the cause of her vision loss.
 The surgery was performed by Ihar Pashkin, a candidate of medical sciences.
 It was planned to implant an artificial lens.
 The procedure, which lasted 25 minutes, was performed for charity at the Minsk Ophthalmology Hospital Optimied.
 The case of the surgery was widely reported in the media as setting a record for operating on the oldest patient in the world.
-A surgery on the second eye was also planned, but did not take place due to Barysiewicz's death.
+A surgery on the second eye was also planned, but did not take place due to Barysevich's death.